mjagos0/polyglot/readme.md

 ## Overview
 The **Polyglot Project** is an application designed to demonstrate polyglot persistence by utilizing multiple database systems for different tasks.
 The system is built to handle the operations of an **online store specializing in used and refurbished laptops**.

-## Subject Area
-The application supports an online store that sells:
-- **Used Laptops**
-- **Refurbished Laptops**

-Refurbished laptops may be upgraded or repurposed using components from multiple laptops and are sold under unique SKU numbers with a short warranty.

 ## Functional Requirements
 The application provides the following core functionalities:
 - Product browsing and filtering